tthorntone/AdNauseam-Wiki/Quick-guide:-popup-user-interface.md

 ![Popup UI](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/popup-1a.png)

-Click the title bar of the popup to go to µBlock's dashboard.
+Click the title bar of the popup to go to uBlock's dashboard.

 ***